-- Pupils must have completed the shorter task before starting the longer task. - For the longer task, Strange Sighting, issue the pupils with their Writing answer booklet and the booklet titled Writing prompt for the longer task. - Pupils must be reissued with their Writing answer booklet from session one, as they will need to answer the longer writing task in the same booklet. - Pupils should be advised that they have 40 minutes in which to complete the longer writing task, including up to 10 minutes planning time.
+- Pupils must have completed the shorter task before starting the longer task. - For the longer task, Magazine Interview, issue the pupils with their Writing answer booklet and the booklet titled Writing prompt for the longer task. - Read through the writing prompt and planning sheet with the pupils before they begin the longer writing task.
+There should be no further discussion, nor should inappropriate support be given. - Pupils must be reissued with their Writing answer booklet from session one, as they will need to answer the longer writing task in the same booklet. - Pupils should be advised that they have 40 minutes in which to complete the longer writing task, including up to 10 minutes planning time.
 When they have completed their planning they may move straight on to the writing task. - Pupils should be reminded to move on from planning after the designated time and should be reminded of the time remaining approximately halfway through the test and 5 minutes before the end. - Pupils should be reminded that brief notes, even one or two words for the main ideas, are quite sufficient for the planning sheet.
 These notes are for their own use and will not be marked. - Pupils should be told that if they are unsure about what to do they may ask for help.